-The NXT-G code for using such a bumper would be very similar to the code used when a Touch Sensor is involved.
-In the code sample in Figure 7-13, you can see that the robot will move forward for an unlimited amount of time, so long as the light sensor senses back.
-Once the Light Sensor no longer sees black, the robot will stop and then back up.
+The EV3 code for using such a bumper would be very similar to the code used when a Touch Sensor is involved.
+In the code sample in Figure 7-13, you can see that the robot will move forward for an unlimited amount of time, so long as the Color Sensor senses black.
+Once the Color Sensor no longer sees black, the robot will stop and then back up.

 Figure 7-13.
-NXT-G code using at Light Sensor as a touch detector
+EV3 code using at Color Sensor as a touch detector